samipiercy/MDEF/docs/term2/11-RemixingMaterials.md

 ![TeaBags](../images/2Term/3_RemixingMaterials/TeaBags.JPG)

-**Properties:** Nylon, paper, cotton string, resistant to heat, mesh properties, light weight, water resistant.
-Appears silky and “fancier,” emotions feel more elevated, the shape and material together make the item make you feel like it’s more than just a cup of tea.
+**Properties:** Nylon, cotton string, resistant to heat, mesh properties, light weight, water resistant.
+Appears silky and “fancier,” emotions feel more elevated.
+The shape and material make the item seem like it is offering you a elevated experience for drinking tea.

-**Description:** Mesh bag containing tea leaves, heat sealed together and tied onto cotton string.
-This particular tea bag is in a pyramid shape, which is marketed to allow tea leaves to brew better by having more surface area in the bag to expand.
+**Description:** Mesh bag containing tea leaves, heat sealed together and sealed onto cotton string.
+This tea bag is designed as a pyramid, which is marketed to be better for tea leaves to brew because of the increased surface area.

-**Story:** Tea bags were first claimed to be invented in 1904 in the US as a more convenient way to drink tea with easy cleanup and for single serving purposes.
-Teabags are made from nylon, PET, polypropylene, cotton or paper.
+**Story:** Tea bags were invented in 1904 as a more convenient way to drink tea with easy cleanup and single serving purposes.
+Tea bags today are made from nylon, PET, polypropylene, cotton or paper.
 Many paper tea bags have a lining of polypropylene inside, making them non-compostable.
-These filter papers are made with thermoplastics in order to make them thermosealing and have stronger fibers.
+These paper tea bags are made with thermoplastic fibers in order to make them thermosealing.

-Unfortunately having plastic in the tea bags makes it so your tea is filled with microplastics that are ingested with the tea.
-Microplastics from these type of materials are also in our oceans and landfills.
+Unfortunately, these plastic tea bags casue thousands of microplastics to be in your tea.
+Microplastics are then ingested and also dumped down drains and into landfills.
+Most paper filters have plastic and cannot be composted.
+There is a large misconception that tea bags are biodegradable.
+Many tea bags are also glued or stapled onto the cotton string, makign those components non-compostable as well.

-Thermosealing paper for tea bags patent: https://patents.google.com/patent/EP0380127A2/en
+Thermosealing paper for tea bags patent shows the combination of paper and plastic fibers woven together: https://patents.google.com/patent/EP0380127A2/en

 **Applications:**